lsst/ctrl_bps/doc/lsst.ctrl.bps/quickstart.rst

     future use, has no effect when using quantum-backed Butler yet.

 **whenRun**
-    Determines when the datasets will be transferred back to the central Butler repository:
+    Determines when the final job will be executed:

-    * ALWAYS: Transfer the datasets back  even if entire workflow was not executed successfully or run was cancelled.
+    * ALWAYS: Execute the final job even if entire workflow was not executed successfully or run was cancelled.
-    * SUCCESS: Only transfer the datasets back if entire workflow was executed successfully.
+    * SUCCESS: Only execute the final job if entire workflow was executed successfully.
-    * NEVER: BPS is not responsible for transferring the datasets back to the central repository.
+    * NEVER: BPS is not responsible for performing any additional actions after the execution of the workflow is finished.

 **implementation**
-    How to implement the steps responsible for transferring datasets back to the original Butler repository:
+    How to implement the steps to be executed as the final job:

     * JOB: Single bash script is written with sequence of commands and is represented in the GenericWorkflow as a GenericWorkflowJob.